 How long does vehicle wrap last?

-To ensure that your vehicle wrap lasts as long as possible, consider the following tips:
+By following these maintenance tips, you can help ensure your vehicle wrap lasts as long as possible, preserving the custom look and protection it provides.

 Can a wrapped car go through a carwash?